resources for Blind Students

 Visit our advocacy page for recent circulars and notifications about math and science education in the country.

 Thinking about studying abroad?
 Want to understand how the process works for international students with disabilities?
-Our member, Kartik Sawhney, did a show on this topic with Radio Udaan.
+Our co-founder, Kartik Sawhney, did a show on this topic with Radio Udaan.
 Listen to the Youtube recording.
 As always, let us know if you have any questions.

 Besides joining the I-Stem community, we recommend joining these mailing lists to ask questions from blind scientists around the world.